A candidate wins by acclamation when they’re the only candidate in an election. Nobody votes.

 Any ads, signs, buttons, banners, posters and other things in favour of one candidate, or against other candidates.
 Ads may be on the radio, TV, the internet, and in newspapers.

 The Chief Electoral Officer is in charge of Elections Nunavut.
 The Commissioner of Nunavut appoints this person to oversee the Nunavut Elections Act.
-Elections Nunavut is all the people responsible for organizing and carrying out territorial elections.
+Elections Nunavut is all the people responsible for organizing and carrying out territorial elections, municipal elections and plebiscites.
+Elections Nunavut administers the Liquor Act Elections & Plebiscite through an agreement with the Department of Finance.

 Only for a Nunavut-wide plebiscite.
 The deadline to register as a group with Elections Nunavut is 2 p.m. local time, 14 days before the plebiscite.